ServiceNowDevProgram/SpoketoberfestResources/CONTRIBUTING.md

 ## Choose What to Work on

 Select the project you wish to join!
-(List below)
+(List below).
+Or open an issue letting us know that you would like to create a different integration than what is listed.

 Please search the issue tracker for any project before creating a new issue (problem or an improvement request).
 Feel free to add issues related to the project.